 Eat like an outdoorsman

 When you’re out in the elements, quick and easy meals are the way to go.
-To save time and money, pack snacks for daytime cravings and bring prepared food for meals.
-Oatmeal, fruit and jerky are great examples of fast nourishment that provides on-the-go energy with little to no preparation.
+Oatmeal, fruit, trail mixes and jerky are great snacks that provide on-the-go energy with little to no preparation.

 Free or inexpensive outdoor activities include:

-If you’re looking for a relaxing activity to end the night, skywatching or stargazing could offer some amazing celestial shows.
+If you’re looking for a relaxing activity to end the night, sky-watching or stargazing could offer some amazing entertainment.
 Take a gander at space.com to see what astronomical events will be occurring during your trip.

 See you by the campfire!

-A memorable trip to the great outdoors does not require great deal of money.
+A memorable camping trip doesn’t require a great deal of money.
 With proper research, preparation and a little improvising, you can enjoy some time in the wilderness without breaking the bank.
 Happy camping!